 Doctoral programs include a master's degree or equivalent as a prerequisite.
-The School of Education Leadership and Counseling Psychology programs allow selected students to be admitted with a bachelor's degree.
+The Leadership and Counseling Psychology programs in the School of Education allow selected students to be admitted with a bachelor's degree.

-- Each program shall include post-master's doctoral course work approved by the school and the student's adviser. - 1.
-A minimum of two years of doctoral study is required. - 2.
-At least two-thirds of the required doctoral course work must be in courses graded with • an A-F grading scheme. - 3.
+- Each program shall include post-master's doctoral course work approved by the school and the student's advisor. - 1.
+A minimum of two years of doctoral study is required. - At least two-thirds of the required doctoral course work must be in courses graded with an A-F grading scheme. - 3.
 A minimum of 32 credits of the doctoral course work must be taken in residence at Andrews University.
 A portion of an EdS that is completed elsewhere may apply to this minimum residence requirement as defined by the school. - 4.
 The minimum number of dissertation credits required is 16. - Written and/or oral comprehensive examinations are required of all doctoral students, normally after all course work has been completed. - The doctoral student must demonstrate competence in conducting research in his/her field of study by completing an approved dissertation.

 General Minimum Requirements for Theological Seminary Professional Ministerial Degrees.
-See the respective departmental/program requirements in the Theological Seminary section of this bulletin.
+The requirements for ministerial degrees may be found in the Theological Seminary section of this bulletin.